 The most common types of internal organ damage are:

 - Broken ribs that could puncture other organs

 - Abdominal aortic rupture is the enlargement of the aorta or the main blood vessel in the abdomen.
 If the aneurysm bursts, it could be life-threatening and requires immediate medical attention.

-- Kidney damage that could eventually lead to renal failure, which is the condition in which the kidneys fail to filter waste from the blood.
+- Kidney damage could eventually lead to renal failure, a condition in which the kidneys fail to filter waste from the blood.

 Contact a New York construction accident lawyer